Let's face it, finding a PA to shadow is no easy task.

 - Rejection scenario 2: "OK, just leave your info.
 I will give it to Jane the PA later."
-OK, do have a card with your info on it, but let them know that you will be back next week to follow up and ask when would be the best time to come back.
+OK, do have a card with your info on it, but let them know that you will be back next week to follow up and ask when the best time would be to come back.

 - Rejection scenario 3: "We don't take PAs to shadow."
 "That is OK; I would love to talk to Josephine, the PA, and see if she has any advice for me.
 When would be a good time to come back?"